 Most astonishing was to learn how well, in fact, our security system had worked in the lead-up to September 11.

 Contrary to the narrative that existing security methods were unequal to the task of shielding us from terrorists, the revelations of Warren’s colleagues gave evidence, if you will, that our security system, however imperfect, was in good hands in the lead-up to 9/11, and working well.
+Something was awry in the more shaded corridors at the top of government.
+As a result, a doorway to repressive policies was pried open.
+Warren had opened for me another kind of doorway, a hopeful one, pointing to other government voices, worthy of trust.
+It was restorative.

 While restorative, that doorway also brought new questions to light: